-Author has written 48 stories for My Own Worst Enemy, Eli Stone, Quantum Leap, Chuck, Cape, Lois and Clark, Big Bang Theory, Harry Potter, Dresden Files, Dresden Files, Card Captor Sakura, Early Edition, Batman Begins/Dark Knight, Heroes, Arrow, Good Omens, Charmed, Gilmore Girls, and Elementary.
+Author has written 54 stories for My Own Worst Enemy, Eli Stone, Quantum Leap, Chuck, Cape, Lois and Clark, Big Bang Theory, Harry Potter, Dresden Files, Dresden Files, Card Captor Sakura, Early Edition, Batman Begins/Dark Knight, Heroes, Arrow, Good Omens, Charmed, Gilmore Girls, Elementary, Sherlock, and Awake.

 Reviews are welcome, and I will do my best to respond to each review in a timely manner.